DCAN-Labs/CustomClean/README.md

 ## CustomClean GUI

 > **NOTE** As of 2.0.0, the cleaning script does not work with JSON files created by the CustomClean GUI.
 To use the GUI and a cleaning script, use an older version of CustomClean (pre 2.0.0).
 We hope to remedy this soon!

-## Installation
-1. Requires Python.
-2. Clone custom-clean repo to the desired location.